 The program is national in scope and serves three groups: students who wish to pursue college-level work while still in high school, schools that desire to offer such opportunities, and colleges that encourage and recognize such achievement.
-The high schools provide supplemental instruction in certain courses that they offer based on course descriptions provided by the College Board.
+High schools provide supplemental instruction in certain courses offered based on course descriptions provided by the College Board.